CartoDB/carto-selfhosted/README.md

 3. If you have received a new customer package from CARTO, apply the changes from your `customer.env` to the new `customer.env` (make a backup of your old and working `customer.env`)
 4. Run `./install.sh`.
 If some new configuration is needed the script will inform you
 5. Run `docker-compose up -d`
-6. If there are open sesions in web browsers they should refresh the page.
+6. If there are open sessions in web browsers they should refresh the page.
 Otherwise they might get errors

 ### Migrate from Docker Compose deployment to K8s / Helm
 To migrate your CARTO self Hosted from Docker Compose deployment to K8s / Helm you need to follow this generic steps: